[box cover]

 The Party

-The Party was directed by Blake Edwards, making it the only Edwards-Sellers vehicle that wasn't a Pink Panther movie.
-There are plenty of memorable, laugh-out-loud moments ("birdy num-nums" being a fan favorite), but if after a while it feels as if they're making it up as they go along, that perception is valid.
-The Party's comic situations were largely improvised from a script only half normal length.
-Some gags, such as a soused waiter, hang on beyond their natural lifespan, and by the time they bring in the Russians, the painted elephant, and the houseful of suds, it all feels a bit forced and out of focus.
+The Party was directed by Blake Edwards, making it the only Edwards-Sellers vehicle that wasn't an Inspector Clouseau movie.
+Although during production the working relationship between Edwards and the neuroses-laden Sellers was strained to breaking, there are plenty of memorable, laugh-out-loud moments ("birdy num-nums" being a universal favorite).
+If after a while you wonder if they're making it up as they go along, you're onto something.
+The Party's slapstick situations were largely improvised from a script only half normal length.
+Some gags, such as Steve Franken's soused butler, remain just funny enough as they hang on beyond their natural lifespan, and by the time they bring in the party-hardy teenagers, the balalaika-playing Russians, the painted elephant, and the houseful of suds, it feels like Edwards is throwing everything in the swimming pool wondering what will float to the top.

 * * *